felipap/bdbook/README.md

 - [ ] Add precision indicator to information.
 - [ ] Improve triggering of facebook content script.
 - [ ] Improve UX.
 Make is easier to understand how it works.
+- [ ] Also show info on profile dialog.
 - [ ] Cache people that user asks to consider as Yale students.

 # License